nadiamariduena/movie-watchlist-reacthooks-context-api/README.md

 const removeFromWatched = (id) => {
   dispatch({ type: "REMOVE_FROM_WATCHED", payload: id });
 };
-// 7 wrap with the GlobalContext.Provider all of the elements of the application
-// so that we can access the global context from every component return (
+// 7 wrap with the GlobalContext.Provider, so that we can access the global context from every component return (
   <GlobalContext.Provider
     value={{